-- 1. Remove spare tire. - 2.
-Loosen (but do not remove) the wheel lug nuts by turning them to the left one turn while the wheel is still on the ground. - 3.
-Remove jack and tools from mounting bracket.
-Assemble the tools by connecting the driver to the extension, and then to the lug wrench. - 4.
-Locate the jack as shown.
-For the front tires, place it in the notch on the body weld seam behind wheel to be changed.
+3. Loosen (but do not remove) the wheel lug nuts by turning them to the left one turn while the wheel is still on the ground.

+4. Locate the jack as shown.
+For the front tires, place it (rearward) of the notch on the body weld seam behind wheel to be changed.
 For the rear tires, place it under the axle by the wheel to be changed.
 Position the jack handle on the jack.
 Do not raise the vehicle until you are sure the jack is fully engaged.